arabold/serverless-sentry-plugin/README.md

     release: <RELEASE VERSION>
 ```

-If you don't need or want the plugin to create releases and deployments, you can omit the `authToken`, `organization` and `project` options.
+If you don't need or want the plugin to create releases and deployments, you can omit the `authToken`, `organization`, and `project` options.
 Messages and exceptions sent by your Lambda functions will still be tagged with the release version and show up grouped in Sentry nonetheless.

 👉 **Pro Tip:** The possibility to use a fixed string in combination with Serverless variables allows you to inject your release version through the command line, e.g. when running on your continuous integration machine.